Understand the scope of personalities in your workforce

 However, the frequency of DISC styles changes between countries.
-For example, in Germany, the most common DISC style is the I personality type, whereas, in Brazil, the most common DISC style is the C type.
+For example, in Germany, the most common DISC profile is the I personality type, whereas, in Brazil, the most common DISC personality type is the C style.

 What is the rarest DISC personality?

-The least common DISC personality is the D style, making up only 9% of the global population.
+The rarest DISC profile is the D style, making up only 9% of the global population.
 This appears to be the trend across all countries, as illustrated in the Extended DISC 2019 Validation Study.

-Myanmar is the exception, in which D and S styles are equally as rare.
+Myanmar is the exception, in which D and S styles are equally the rarest DISC profiles.